-- PLAN B – $300 paid upon signing contract.
+- FULL PAY PLAN – $300 paid upon signing contract.
 The entire balance of Plan B tuition paid on or before July 31.

-- PLAN C – $300 paid upon signing contract.
+- 60/40 PLAN – $300 paid upon signing contract.
 Sixty percent (60%) of the balance of Plan C tuition paid on or before July 31.
-The remaining balance of Plan C tuition paid on or before January 1 of the following year.
+The remaining balance of tuition paid on or before January 1 of the following year.

-- PLAN D – $300 paid upon signing contract.
+- 10 MONTH PLAN – $300 paid upon signing contract.
 The balance of tuition paid in ten (10) equal monthly installments on the first of each month, starting August 1.
 Monthly collections will be administered through the FACTS program.

 Is there a tuition discount for multiple children who attend TIS?

 Yes.
 Tuition is reduced by 10% (in the least expensive program) for the 2nd child, 15% (in the least expensive program) for the 3rd child.
 The discount is based on the Plan B rate for the selected enrollment option.
 See tuition for more information.

 We strive to include most expenses within tuition so that parents are not “nickle and dimed” with extra fees.
 Field trips, books and performances as well as most school supplies and cultural costumes are included in tuition.
 Parents must provide a small list of durable school supplies, lunch (send from home or purchase through TIS lunch programs), and after school care if required.
 There are no other mandatory fees.

 The school raises money through a small number of fundraisers throughout the year, and asks every family to contribute annually to the TIS Fund and/or to the Auction Special Appeal.
 Participation is valued at literally any dollar amount.
 See giving for more information.